Hiking Near NYC – 5 Best Trails (With Pro Tips)

 Although the Appalachian Trail spans 2168 miles making it the “longest hiking-only trail in the world,” you certainly don’t have to commit to hiking all that way.

-The trail is a comfortable 1.5 hours outside of New York (you can take the Metro-North at Grand Central Station directly to the trail) and is great for hikers of all skill levels.
+A section of the trail is a comfortable 1.5 hours outside of New York.
+Just take the Harlem Line on the Metro-North at Grand Central Station directly to Pawling.
+From here you can access the AT.

-This trail is so versatile, and you may end choosing to hike a little longer than you anticipated, so do not forget to pack ample snacks and water to keep you well-fuelled on your excursion.
+This AT section near NYC is so versatile, you may end choosing to hike a little longer than you anticipated, so do not forget to pack ample snacks and water to keep you well-fuelled on your excursion.

 Blue-Mountain-Loop-Reservation-near-NYC